orbitdb/orbit-db-pinner/README.md

 # orbitdb-pinner
 An orbitdb pinning service.
 Pass it orbitdb database addresses, and it will replicate them until you tell it to stop.
+Or, pass it the address of another orbitdb pinning service instance, and it will replicate the other service's pins.

 **This is the initial release.
 It is not production ready.**